Rhamni cathartici fructus

 DefinitionThis section has been translated automatically.

-Rhamni cathartici fructus, also called buckthorn berry, is a drug used in herbal medicines for the treatment of constipation or anal fissure, among other conditions.
+Rhamni cathartici fructus, the berry of the purging buckthorn, is a drug that is used in herbal medicinal products for the treatment of constipation or anal fissures, among other things.

 IngredientsThis section has been translated automatically.